 Today’s business leaders have become acutely aware that staying competitive in the ever-increasing pace of the market means investing in data, analytics, AI, and related capabilities.
 Yet, the efforts to drive data transformation tend to miss a few critical elements.
 It may sound attractive to start from shortlisting AI use cases.
 However, as our Data and AI maturity model shows, using data efficiently demands more than shortlist.

 So far, the investments made in many companies have focused on the adoption of the latest digital technology, such as data storage, processing power and analytics.
 While sophisticated tools can be critical to aforementioned purposes, technology alone isn’t enough to extract true business value.
-Successfully harnessing the potential of data with technology requires new organizational capabilities.
+Successfully harnessing the potential of data with technology requires new organisational capabilities.
 Thus, a shift in the management mindsets is needed.
 Enterprises need to have more focus on elements of data and digital transformation which have largely been neglected.

 Why is DAIN focusing on data and AI maturity?

 At DAIN Studios we have executed dozens of projects that have helped our customers in their data transformation strategies and implementations.
 Planning for improvements demands thorough understanding of the baseline.
-Commonly the data transformation projects start from assessing the current data & AI maturity of the organization.
+Commonly the data transformation projects start from assessing the current data & AI maturity of the organisation.

 Data & AI maturity is not a single measurable skill.
-It is rather a number of organizational and technological interlinked capabilities.
+It is rather a number of organisational and technological interlinked capabilities.
 Due to this complexity understanding the state of Data & AI maturity requires a structured framework and a comprehensive assessment.
 Only from this assessment one can define clearly articulated steps on what is needed in this business transformation.

 We will publish these findings in the format of the DAIN Data and AI Maturity Model (DAMM) during spring 2021.
-The goal is to help organizations with these valuable insights to evaluate and improve their use of data and artificial intelligence.
+The goal is to help organisations with these valuable insights to evaluate and improve their use of data and artificial intelligence.

 Introducing the DAIN Data & AI Maturity Model

 The DAIN Data & AI Maturity Model divides the data capabilities into Impact drivers and Enablers.
-The Impact drivers assess how far the use of data is contained in the organization’s vision and business strategy.
+The Impact drivers assess how far the use of data is contained in the organisation’s vision and business strategy.
 With Use Cases & Value Generation we measure how well data use cases and business goals work together.
 For example is data & analytics a separate function or an integral part of developing the business.

 The second section of the model, the Enablers, measure seven different data related capabilities that each have a role in supporting data usage.